Félix Faure: Biography

 Félix François Faure was born in Paris, the son of a maker of small furniture pieces Jean-Marie Faure (1809–1889) and his first wife, Rose Cuissard (1819–1852).

 Having started as a tanner and merchant at Le Havre, Faure acquired considerable wealth, was elected to the National Assembly on 21 August 1881, and took his seat as a member of the Left, interesting himself chiefly in matters concerning economics, railways and the navy.
-Having remarked himself as an able politician and administrator whilst in the Chamber of Deputies, he was made under-secretary for the colonies in Ferry's ministry in November 1882, and retained that post till 1885.
+Having remarked himself as an able politician and administrator while in the Chamber of Deputies, he was made under-secretary for the colonies in Ferry's ministry in November 1882, and retained that post till 1885.
 During this period, he would maintain friendly relations with the minister of the navy, and was able to obtain a significant degree of initiative.
 He held the same post in Tirard's ministry in 1888, and in 1893 was made vice-president of the chamber.

 In 1894, he obtained cabinet rank as minister of marine in the administration of Charles Dupuy.
 In the following January, he was unexpectedly elected President of the Republic upon the resignation of President Casimir-Perier.
 The principal cause of his elevation was the determination of the various sections of the moderate republican party to exclude Henri Brisson, who had had a plurality of votes on the first ballot, but had failed to obtain an absolute majority.
 To accomplish this end, it was necessary to unite the party, and such unity could be secured only by the nomination of someone who offended no one.
 Faure answered this description exactly.

 He granted amnesty to the anarchist movements in 1895, enabling the return from exile in England of several famous anarchists, such as Émile Pouget.